pypi/warehouse/docs/api-reference/json.rst

 .. http:get:: /pypi/<project_name>/json

-    Returns metadata (info) about an individual project at the latest version, a list of all releases for that project, and project urls.
-Releases include the release name, URL, and MD5 and SHA256 hash digests.
+    Returns metadata (info) about an individual project at the latest version, a list of all releases for that project, and project URLs.
+Releases include the release name, URL, and MD5 and SHA256 hash digests, and are keyed by the release version string.

     **Example Request**: